ismailman/simple-performant-harmonic-oscillator/README.md

 Sets the spring's speed.

+#### `setValueMapper(fn: (value: number) => number): void`

+When set, makes it so that when onUpdate and onAtRest listeners are called the valueMapper will be called first, and the resulting value will get passed to the listener functions.
+This does not change the underlying toValue and currentValues at all.
+This is useful if you want to "normalize" different springs.
+For example if you have two springs, one will go from 0 to 100, and one will go from 0-255 if you want those springs to complete at the same time, then you can set the from and to value to 0 and 1, and then use the valueMapper to interpolate along those original ranges.

+#### `unsetValueMapper(): void`

+Remove the valueMapper so original behavior is restored.

 #### `blockSpringFromResting(): () => void`

 Block the spring from calling onRest callbacks.
 Returns a callback that allows onRest callbacks to be called, and if spring is at a rest state then will call those callbacks synchronously.